-Comix India is happy to announce that Simon Lamouret’s award-winning graphic novel The Alcazar will soon be published in English translation in India.
-The publication is supported by the Publication Assistance Programme (PAP Tagore ) from the Institut Français, India.
+Simon Lamouret’s award-winning French graphic novel The Alcazar is now in English, published by Comix India and supported by the Publication Assistance Programme (PAP Tagore ) from the Institut Français, India.
 BUY YOUR COPY FROM OUR ONLINE SHOP!

 The Alcazar follows the lives of migrant construction workers building a residential complex in Bangalore.